 Many families use this time to take leave of the ship, visit family, work on fundraising, etc. The Academy’s summer holiday typically coincides with the ship’s maintenance period/dry dock period.

 Typically there is a mid-school break for approximately two weeks from before Christmas through the first week of January, and there is a break for about two months (usually June & July).
 The school calendar changes based on the ship maintenance schedule.
 If you would like to be connected to a family onboard with children of a similar group to yours, please ask a recruiter!

-Depending on the location, there are typically places to visit ashore, like parks or local hotels with pool facilities.
-There are a few local beaches, however, some are not safe for swimming.
-There are other crew activities arranged, including days out to different local places of interest – markets, nice restaurants, etc. There is a small swimming pool on the ship, and space on other decks to play.
-There is an Internet Café, and also a well-stocked library of books and DVDs.
-There are also plenty of opportunities to travel and see the country in which we are serving.
+For off-ship activities, and depending on port location, there are typically places to visit ashore, like parks or local hotels with pool facilities.
+There are often local beaches, and Mercy Ships will provide guidance on their safety for crew.
+Mercy Ships also helps to arrange crew activities, including days out to different local places of interest – markets, nice restaurants, etc. There are plenty of opportunities to travel and see the country in which we are serving.